loc-conformance/linebench/README.md

 `--counters` picks the instances and their order, and `--yes` carries on when a tool a section needs is missing.

-A session lands in `results/insights/<corpus>/<system>/<stamp>/insights.json` with the hyperfine exports beside it.
-It carries its own machine block, the antivirus state, the corpus with its commit and the instances measured, so it stands on its own.
+A session lands in `results/insights/<corpus>/<system>/<stamp>/`. `insights.json` carries its own machine block, the antivirus state, the corpus with its commit and the instances measured, so it stands on its own, and the hyperfine exports sit beside it. `insights.md` is the same session for a
+reader: the machine, the corpus and the three tables above as they were printed.
 An `--args` instance or a build of yours sends the session under `results/insights/local/`.

 ### report